-A plastic container used to collect a urine sample before testing for drugs.
+A plastic container used to collect a specimen sample from a donor before testing for drugs.
 It features a temperature label affixed to the side with a range of 90 and 100°F (32 to 38°C) and also has a volume scale for sample measuring (10 – 180 ml).

-Reading the urine sample temperature is easy as the label is heat sensitive.
-It highlights the reading as a greenish blue color.
+Reading the specimen temperature is easy as the label is heat sensitive.
+It highlights the reading as a greenish-blue color.

 Specimen container for urine.
 Monitor the temperature at the point of collection.
-The temperature of the urine is critical and is always in a range of 93 to 98 °F.
+The temperature of the donor’s specimen is critical and is always in a range of 93 to 98 °F.

 Note: Samples that have a temperature lower than 93° F. and higher than 98 °F. are dubious and should be rejected.
 Often, a donor will attempt to substitute their sample for passing their test and hiding the fact that they are a user and is a reliable indicator of what may be happening.

 - Specimen container.